19th European Society for Biomedical Research on Alcoholism Conference

 12:10-13:30

-Session 2.
-New insights regarding individual and environmental factors associated with changes in alcohol use: population-based epidemiologic approaches
+Session 2: New insights regarding individual and environmental factors associated with changes in alcohol use: population-based epidemiologic approaches

-Chairs G. Airagnes, Paris, FRA; TBA
+Chairs G. Airagnes, Paris, FRA

 12:10-12:30